-The following statistics, courtesy of Cesar Orosco of NetApp, paint a clear picture of just how powerful Cloud Hosting is becoming:
+The following statistics, courtesy of Cesar Orosco of NetApp, paint a clear picture of just how powerful Cloud Server Hosting is becoming:

 - Technology market analyst IDC made an early prediction that 2013 public cloud technology spending would top $47 billion.
 It also suggested that three years from now, that same spending will exceed $107 billion, placing growth at 24%.
 The company predicts the general IT sector to grow at 1/5 that rate over the same period.

 - According to a 2013 survey conducted by the technology research firm Gartner, which surveyed more than 2000 CIOs on their top business and tech priorities, the third highest IT priority for businesses was utilizing the cloud.
 Only intelligence/analytics and mobile capabilities ranked higher.

 Below, we will explore implications for two critical components of business growth and sustained success: innovation and engagement.

 John Dillon describes a number of ways in which the cloud helps to accelerate a business’s engagement with its customers.
 Put simply, the cloud is incredibly efficient: it is both cost-effective and reduces the time frames required for strong customer interaction.
 Dillon’s basic argument is that resources should be directed toward technological development to enhance engagement with customers (a macroscopic approach) rather than focusing on more isolated engagement scenarios (a microscopic approach).

 He suggests that the cloud is built to meet the needs of organizations throughout all verticals, regardless of their size, with the following capacities: